lixx5447/NIL_project/README.md

 # NILs
-Codes for AMMI and Mantel analysis
+Codes for "Characterizing the profile of allele-by-environment interactions using maize introgression lines" manuscript